 The use of recombinant DNA technology (rDNA), including synthetic DNA, in the laboratory is highly regulated by the National Institutes of Health (NIH).
 Strict adherence to the NIH Guidelines For Research Involving Recombinant Or Synthetic Nucleic Acid Molecules is essential to maintain the proper regulatory oversight of rDNA at Dartmouth College.
 All recombinant or synthetic DNA research is required to have the approval of the Dartmouth Institutional Biosafety Committee (IBC), PRIOR to commencement of research.
-Click here to learn about the IBC approval process.

 In the context of the NIH Guidelines (Section I-B), recombinant and synthetic nucleic acids are defined as: